sitrox/rails_ops/README.md

 to check for `:read` when updating an object, it can be implemented in the ability class.

+## Change log

+### 1.0.0.beta4

+* Fix a bug where nested models are saved at build time in update operations in some cases.

+* Start of change log.

 ## Copyright

 Copyright (c) 2017 Sitrox.
 See `LICENSE` for further details.